likon-francis/codex/README.md

 ```

 The backend persists customer and visitor data to a local SQLite database (`codex.db`).
 It also provides endpoints to ingest IoT data and sync door access settings.
-The Document Analyzer module exposes `/analyze` for uploading files and `/documents` to list past analyses.
+The Document Analyzer module exposes `/analyze` for uploading files, `/documents` to list past analyses, `/documents/{id}` to retrieve a single result, and `/analysis-presets` to view built-in analysis types.

 ## Running the Frontend